Michael Robinson

 Radio: KB1DDS

-I am an applied mathematician working as a postdoctoral researcher at the University of Pennsylvania.
+I am an applied mathematician working as a professor at American University.
 I am interested in signal processing, dynamics, and applications of topology.

 Read my curriculum vitae.